Central Midwest Regional Council of Carpenters: Training and apprenticeships

 The CMRCC runs a four-year apprenticeship program with classroom and on-the-job learning.
 Apprentices go to training one week every quarter at centers like Richfield, Ohio, or Merrillville, Indiana.
 They earn college credits and get a free associate degree in Indiana and Kentucky.
 Training covers tools, blueprints, welding, and new tech like solar panels.
 To join, people pass math and drug tests and need a contractor sponsor.
 Apprentices start at $16 to $19 an hour and get raises every six months.
 The program has a 70 percent finish rate and works with over 200 schools.
 It partners for pre-apprenticeships and accepts veterans and older workers.
 It includes safety classes like fall prevention.

 Activities

 CMRCC members build projects like factories, hospitals, bridges, and schools.
 Journeymen earn $33 to $87 an hour plus benefits.
-The union helps communities, like building playhouses for charity.
+The union helps communities, such as building playhouses for charity.
 It has picketed over subcontractor issues.
 The union runs events to recruit from schools.
 It has dealt with bargaining disputes.